 The data relating to in-company training in Luxembourg is collected from Luxembourgish private-sector companies receiving public co-funding for continuing vocational training.
 The applications made by these companies make it possible to analyse their training practices.

-In 2020, a total of 2.203 companies in the Luxembourgish private sector received financial support from the State to finance the training plan.
-These companies dedicated 1.1% of their payroll to training.
-Employees took, on average, 4.1 training courses lasting 3.2 hours.
-On average, a training course cost 170 euros per participant and 54 euros per hour.
-State support for continuing vocational training (CVT) came to 26.2 million euros.
+In 2022, 2.395 Luxembourgish companies in the private sector received financial support from the State to finance their training plan.
+These companies dedicated 1,5% of their payroll to training.
+Employees took, on average, 5,1 training courses lasting 3,2 hours.
+On average, a training course cost 183 euros per participant and 57 euros per hour.
+State support for continuing vocational training (CVT) came to 39,4 million euros.

-In 2020, 2.203 companies received financial support from the State for training.
-These companies, either individually or grouped together with other companies, made up for a total of 1.625 co-funding applications.
-At a national level, 29.7% of private companies with 10 employees or more received State support and 54.7% of all private-sector employees were represented.
+In 2022, 2.395 companies received financial support from the State for training.
+These companies, either individually or grouped together with other companies, made up for a total of 1.795 co-funding applications.
+At a national level, 32,4% of private companies with 10 employees or more received State support and 58,5% of all private-sector employees were potentially concerned by in-company training.